How to keep your tongue healthy

 Why is your tongue important?

-Why is the tongue so important?
-Like other essential body parts, the tongue is a sensory and digestive organ that has several functions.
-Beyond just being an accessory of a silly or sassy gesture, the tongue allows you to:
+Like other essential body parts, the tongue is considered a sensory and digestive organ equipped with several functions.
+Beyond just being the accessory of a silly or sassy gesture, your tongue helps you to:

-• Eat and drink: The tongue allows you to consume foods and liquids by moving your food to either your teeth to chew or the back of your throat to swallow.
+- Eat and drink: The tongue allows you to consume foods and liquids by moving them to either your teeth to chew or the back of your throat to swallow.

-• Taste: Small bumps known as papillae allow you to taste.
-They’re more commonly known as taste buds
+- Taste: Small bumps known as papillae allow you to taste.
+They’re commonly known as taste buds.

 How to care for your tongue

-• Rinse thoroughly: After cleaning your tongue, take a sip of water and swish it around your mouth to eliminate any remaining bacteria left over from cleaning.
+- Rinse thoroughly: After cleaning your tongue, take a sip of water and swish it around your mouth to rinse away any remaining bacteria left over from cleaning.

-• Try a tongue scraper: Although not a necessary step in your oral care routine, many people enjoy using tongue scrapers to remove mucus on the top of the tongue.
-Start by placing the tongue scraper at the back of the tongue and gently pull forward.
-It's important to use enough pressure to successfully remove any build-up, but not to push too hard so your tongue begins to feel sore.
+- Try a tongue scraper: Although not a necessary step in your oral care routine, many people enjoy using tongue scrapers to remove mucus on the top of the tongue.
+Start by placing the tongue scraper at the back of the tongue and gently pulling forward.
+It's important to use enough pressure to successfully remove any build-up but not to push so hard that your tongue begins to feel sore.